Make Some Noise (TV series)

-Make Some Noise is an American improvisational comedy television show hosted by Sam Reich and released fortnightly on SVOD service Dropout.
+Make Some Noise is an American improvisational comedy game show on Dropout, created and hosted by Sam Reich.

 The show is a spin-off of the Dropout game show Game Changer, which featured four episodes with the "Noise Boys" format from 2019 to 2021, with the first titled "Make Some Noise".
-As a separate show, Make Some Noise premiered on June 13, 2022, and is currently in its fourth season.
+As a separate show, Make Some Noise premiered on June 13, 2022, and has released four seasons.

 Brennan Lee Mulligan, Zac Oyama, and Josh Ruben the original participants on the Game Changer prequels, collectively nicknamed the "Noise Boys" are executive producers, and also appear in the first and last episode of every season; other episodes feature them alongside a rotation of Dropout regulars and special guests, such as Wayne Brady, Pete Holmes, and Ben Schwartz.

 Format

 In each episode, three comedians compete as players, improvising scenes based on prompts from Reich.
 The players are then awarded "points", though the amounts given are jokes and no numbers are actually tracked.
 The game is split into three rounds: in the first round, the players each respond to individual prompts; in the second round, the players fulfill the prompts in groups of two; in the third and final round, all three players improvise each scene together.
 A minigame takes place between each round, with the players competing in a specific challenge, such as imitating a specific sound using a prop or coming up with a name for something presented on screen.
 At the end of each episode, Reich declares a winner, awarding them a "golden ear" trophy.

 Some episodes feature alternate formats, such as all prompts being based around impressions.
 One of these formats is the musically themed "Karaoke Night", which was introduced in the second season, based on the Game Changer episode of the same name.
 In "Karaoke Night" episodes, players choose a song title and musical artist from a large binder and must improvise a song in the style of the artist provided, accompanied by keyboardist Aaron Wilson.
 The rounds work the same way as the main game: the first round being solos, the second round being duets, and all three players singing together in the final round.

 The final episode of each season is a "Cut for Time" special, consisting of scenes and prompts that were omitted from previous episodes for reasons such as quality, good taste, or episode length.